- K-State home

 |

 Discover the literature and culture of Africa and the Caribbean in this seminar.
 This course will focus on contemporary literature and life in Francophone Africa and the Caribbean with a special focus on women authors.
 Appropriate for students who have taken at least one 500-level French class.
-In French.
-Counts toward French minor and major.
+Note: This is a repeatable course with different topics.

 |